qntfy/kazaam/README.md

 Specification Support, below, for more details.

 ## Documentation

-API Documentation is available at http://godoc.org/gopkg.in/qntfy/kazaam.v3.
+API Documentation is available on [pkg.go.dev](https://pkg.go.dev/github.com/qntfy/kazaam/v4).

 ## Features

 Kazaam is primarily designed to be used as a library for transforming arbitrary JSON.
 It ships with six built-in transform types, described below, which provide significant flexibility in reshaping JSON data.